Raster

 Send your key as a bearer token:

-A missing or malformed Authorization header rejects the request with 401 and API_KEY_NOT_PROVIDED — the data layer is never reached.
+A missing or malformed Authorization header rejects the request with 401 and UNAUTHENTICATED.
+An Authorization header that is present but carries a token unknown to the target organization returns 401 INVALID_API_KEY instead.

 The Api-Version header